All Episodes

 So where is this campaign headed?

-He was also um an intern and uh since October 2015 for the Trump campaign, and uh he graduated high school this past week.
+He was also an intern since October 2015 for the Trump campaign.

-He's already uh completed 35 college credits, pretty impressive.
+He's already completed 35 college credits.

-Also with us is Erwin uh Bruner is here, a Panamanian American, a Trump supporter, featured in the video.
+Also with us is Erwin Bruner is here, a Panamanian American, a Trump supporter, featured in the video.

 Welcome both of you to the show.